ErezStu/Mardi-Gra/README.md

-# An web site that presents the expo of Mardi-Gra.
+# A web site that presents the expo of Mardi-Gra.

 I used HTML, CSS and JS.